crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

 ..
 NOTE::

   The same environment variables are used when performing ``COPY FROM`` and ``COPY TO``.
-This means that if you use want these statement you'll have to extend the permissions of that EC2 user.
+This means that if you want to use these statements you'll have to extend the permissions of that EC2 user.

 You could also provide them as system properties or as settings in the